 The city rests on the banks of the River Derwent and on the slopes of Kunanyi (Mount Wellington).
 There’s plenty of rich culture and history to discover, as well a few attractions worthy of your Tasmania trip.

-Read More: Where to Stay in Hobart
+Read: Where to Stay in Hobart

-7. Climb kunanyi (Mount Wellington)
+7. Climb Kunanyi (Mount Wellington)

 Kunanyi, or Mount Wellington is the resident mountain above Hobart.
-Its power and influence over the region has been recognised long before colonial settlement.
+Its power and influence over the region have been recognised long before colonial settlement.
 It controls the weather, soaking up clouds and trickling fresh drinking water down to the city.

 As you might expect, there are plenty of opportunities for adventure here!
-There are loads of waterfalls and walks to check out but none as as popular as Mount Wellington summit!
+There are loads of waterfalls and walks to check out but none as popular as Mount Wellington summit!
 You can either walk here from The Springs, or catch a ride on the Wellington Explorer.

-8. Visit Bruny Island
+8. Bruny Island

 Some stand-out activities and attractions on this iconic Tasmanian island include the Fluted Cape walk, the Mars Bluff archway, the Neck Lookout, the world-renowned Bruny Island cruise and the rare chance to spot an albino wallaby!